 FAQs

-Q1: Why is high power sometimes the cause of shallow or unstable weld penetration?
+Q1: Why does high power sometimes produce shallower or unstable weld penetration?

 Q2: How to detect and measure the penetration depth of welds?